 The best rental listings sites will depend on your marketing strategy and online tools.
 For example, if you’re using a rental property management software like RentRedi, you can post your listings for free to best rental listing sites on both a national and local level.

-Nationally, you can syndicate your listings to Realtor.com and Doorsteps.
+Nationally, you can syndicate your listings to Realtor.com.
 You can also use the included marketing listings page we provide to share the post across social media sites, Craigslist, and Facebook Marketplace, and any other preferred platforms.